semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 # Using multiple focus metavariables

 Semgrep matches all pieces of code captured by focus metavariables when you specify them in a rule.
-Include the metavariables that you want to focus on by specifying each in a YAML list.
-This enables Semgrep to match these metavariables regardless of their position in code.
+Include the metavariables that you want to focus on by specifying each in a YAML list or by including more focus-metavariables.

 :::info
 This feature is using `focus-metavariable`, see [`focus-metavariable`](/writing-rules/rule-syntax/#focus-metavariable) documentation for more information.